MEDSsnowtoday/.github/profile/README.md

 ## Organization Details

-There are four public repositories within this organization.
-These repositories form the foundation of the group's capstone project.
+Four public repositories form the foundation of the Snow Today group capstone project.
+The [snow_today_shiny_app}(https://github.com/MEDSsnowtoday/snow_today_shiny_app)

 Review our organizations [Codes of Coduct](https://github.com/MEDSsnowtoday/.github/blob/main/CODE_OF_CONDUCT.md) - a guideline of expectations for our community.